Policy: Fundraising & grants

 From time to time members of the campus community wish to conduct fund raising projects aimed at alumnae, parents, or other individuals including students, faculty and staff.

-Before any such project is conducted, the persons responsible for the project must make a request in writing to the Vice President for Institutional Advancement to obtain specific clearance for the project and its purposes.
+Before any such project is conducted, the persons responsible for the project must make a request in writing to the Vice President for Development to obtain specific clearance for the project and its purposes.
 Trinity reserves the right to refuse permission to conduct fund raising of any kind on campus, or targeted to the college’s constituents.
 Trinity will not share constituent lists with any person or organization for any purpose.
 If Trinity approves a particular kind of fund raising involving alumnae and friends, Trinity will manage the mailings directly through the Development Office in order to project the privacy of the lists.

 This rule does not apply to student clubs and organizations who wish to sell T-shirts, baked goods, or conduct other kinds of modest fund raising activities on campus so long as those activities have been approved by the Dean of Students.